ehecker/spaceflix/README.md

     ActiveStorage::Service.url_expires_in = 1.hour

 ### Fading video controls based on user inactivity
 The problem here is pretty straightforward: there is no event listener for the <em>absence</em> of user activity.
-To implement such behavior, I defined a series of functions that track the amount of time between user activity, and begin a fade animation when that timer reaches three seconds.
+To implement such behavior, I defined a series of functions which increment a timer while the mouse is not actively moving, and trigger a fade animation when that timer reaches three seconds.
 The timer starts/ends by hovering over the parent element, and is reset onMouseMove, ensuring that the controls do not disappear too quickly.
+This timer can be observed in the application when hovering over a movie preview, or on a movie's dedicated Watch page.

     // components/movies.jsx